“when melvin’s around, good things happen.”

 ~keisha mckenzie, chief program officer, auburn seminary

-melvin bray is principal consultant of collabyrinth, llc. bray has extensive experience and training in equity/diversity/inclusion (across multiple social identities), collaborative problem-solving, innovation strategy, community organizing, curriculum/program development, discovery learning and sustainability. he has been the recipient of numerous awards, including an EMMY® (NATAS) for outstanding communications skill.
+melvin bray is a problem-solving and equity design specialist. melvin has extensive experience and training in equity/diversity/inclusion (across the range of social identities), collaborative problem-solving, innovation strategy, community organizing, curriculum/program development, discovery learning and sustainability. he has been the recipient of numerous awards, including an EMMY® (NATAS) for outstanding communications skill.